Skip to content

 });

-This is the most accurate strategy -- the cache is fresh after every write.
+The most accurate strategy -- the cache is fresh after every write.
 The downside: you must remember to invalidate every key that holds the affected data.

 Strategy 3: Write-Through Cache